On this page

 Factor In Outsourced IT Support

-For businesses without a full in-house IT team, a managed IT support package is often the largest single line item in the IT budget — and the most valuable.
-A monthly support package provides predictable costs that replace ad-hoc repair bills and hourly consultant fees.
+For businesses without a full in-house IT team, an outsourced managed IT service is often the largest single line item in the IT budget — and the most valuable.
+A monthly managed arrangement provides predictable costs that replace ad-hoc repair bills and hourly consultant fees.

-Support packages typically cover remote and onsite helpdesk support, device monitoring, patch management, and regular reporting.
-Higher-tier packages may also include proactive health checks, Microsoft 365 administration, and IT strategy advice.
+A managed support arrangement typically covers remote and onsite helpdesk support, device monitoring, patch management, and regular reporting.
+Higher-coverage arrangements may also include proactive health checks, Microsoft 365 administration, and IT strategy advice from a Virtual CIO.

-Compare the total cost of ad-hoc support over a year against a structured package, and the package will almost always deliver better value and more consistent service.
+Compare the total cost of ad-hoc support over a year against a structured managed service, and the structured option will almost always deliver better value and more consistent service.

 How PTS Can Help You Build Your IT Budget